lukebond/json-override/README.md

 # json-override

 Override properties of one JS object with those of another.
-Think basic inheritence for JavaScript objects.
+Think basic inheritence for JavaScript object properties (not methods!).

-All proerties of the override object will be copied into the base object.
+All properties of the override object will be copied into the base object.
 Other elements in the base object will remain unchanged.
 It will do a deep copy on objects within the object.
 It can either modify the base object or create and return a new object.

 ## Usage